ibm-cloud-docs/solution-tutorials/create-deploy-retrain-machine-learning-model.md

 3. Once the notebook is created, scroll to **Set up the WML instance** section of the notebook and provide the {{site.data.keyword.aios_full_notm}} service credentials.
 4. In the top menu of the notebook, Click **Cell** and then click **Run All**.
 5. This should create a ML model and also a deployment under `iris_project`.
+6. If you scroll to **Test the model** section, you can see that the accuracy score of the the model is around 0.9-0.9333.
+DON'T CLOSE THIS WINDOW/TAB.

+Let's improve the quality and accuracy of the model in the next section.

 ### Monitor the deployed model